 Tips for Green and Eco-Friendly Move

-One of the things that Covid-19 certainly highlighted is the unbearable rhythms of our chaotic city life.
-Many reevaluated their living situation and fled the city during the pandemic.
+Many New Yorkers reevaluated their city living situation and fled the city during the pandemic.
 Even though urban areas like New York offer many conveniences, they are obviously more expensive and crowded, which is definitely not a trend to follow this year.
 For those who are on the move, we need to address the environmental impact of this process.
 Let’s think green moving tips for eco-friendly living: how to cut down on fuel, boxes, and trash when relocating, so that our collective small changes can actually make a big difference.

 At Jarret Yoshida Inc., we’re always thinking about sustainability in each of our projects and being mindful of Mother Earth.
-For example, we love integrating “found pieces” of furniture into designed environments and add character at our clients’ residences.
-If you’re relocating, here are four tips for eco-friendly move—all of them can be easily accomplished:
+For example, we love integrating “found pieces” of furniture into designed environments and adding character to our clients’ residences.
+If you’re relocating, here are four tips for an eco-friendly move—all of them can be easily accomplished:

 2. Donate, Sell and Gift

 How many times have you found knick-knacks you had stored away many moons ago but completely forgot about their existence?
 Those are usually the first things to be thrown in the trash, regardless of the materials they are made of.
 Think about gifting them to friends or relatives, or selling them on e-commerce platforms.
 For those of you who really want to make a difference, many places take donations: there is a wide range of organizations worldwide that accept non-cash items as donations for children or people in need.
 Just don’t move things you don’t need.
 Easier said than done, I know, but it is worth the effort.
 Start with just one thing and you’ll see what I mean.